amonell/chromatin_potential/README.md

     In ggplot2, change the scale_mag maxsize parameter to adjust the arrow length.
 Change the skip parameter in geom_arrow to adjust how sparse the arrow layout is.

-Use Archr coordinates in chromatin potential with get archr coordinates output plugged into in chrpot_highdimension.
+Use Archr coordinates in chromatin potential with get archr coordinates output plugged into in chrpot.R.